 See your doctor re: having a blood test to determine immunity to measles, mumps, and rubella.

 Please note that if your blood test indicates you are not immune, or the result is negative or equivocal you will need to be re-immunized by the deadline.

-My vaccination records or blood test results are written in a language other than English, will Vaden accept them?
+My vaccination records, blood test results, and/or x-ray reports are written in a language other than English, will Vaden accept them?

-No, immunization records or blood test results must be translated into English by official translation before they will be accepted.
+No, immunization records, blood test results, x-ray reports and related medical informatiom must be translated into English by official translation before they will be accepted.

 What if I complete the online forms but don’t submit the immunization form signed by a physician/medical provider?

 You can submit immunization information that has been printed from your current health record, but it must show the name of the facility and provider.
 Alternatively, you can use the form we provide, which must be signed by your provider.
 The immunization information is required and must be submitted.
 If it is not submitted, you may be placed on hold.

 A hold is a status which prevents you from being able to register for classes.
 It may cause you to incur additional registration fees; lose pre-selected classes; or create interruption to your loan and stipend checks.